yogi2578/GameEngineLearning/README.md

  ##### Results
  ![](frame1.png)
  ![](frame2.png)
- Pong bar moves down in the next image that the model generates using our input key embedding and previous images when we press the down arrow key.
+ Pong bar moves down in the next image when we press the down arrow key.
+The model learns to generate the entire image frame using our input key embedding and previous images.